phenixdigital/phoenix_storybook/guides/components.md

 # Component stories

-Basic component documentation is in `PhxLiveStorybook.Story`.
+Basic component documentation is in `PhoenixStorybook.Story`.

 ## Documentation